Frenemies (film): Savannah and Emma

-The third and final story of the film focuses on Savannah and Emma, teenage alter egos (both roles played by Mary Mouser) who trade places because they each believe the other's life is better.
+The third and final story of the film focuses on Savannah and Emma Reynolds (Mary Mouser), teenage alter egos who trade places because they each believe the other's life is better.
 Savannah is a tomboy who loves skateboarding and lives with her dad and three brothers.
 She has a crush on Jake and attends Waterbury High School with him, Avalon, Halley, and Julianne.
 Emma is a girly-girl who comes from a wealthy family and attends private school.
 Savannah and Emma meet at the mall and, each thinking the other has the better life, decide to trade places (with persuasion from Halley and Avalon).
 Of course, they soon discover the realities of each other's not-glamorous lives.
 Emma (disguised as Savannah) gets a date with Jake and during the date Emma starts acting romantic, which angers Savannah (disguised as Emma).
 Emma then becomes upset upon learning Savannah went out with Lance (Dylan Everett), Emma's boyfriend, and the two argue until Savannah storms off.
 Later, at Emma's birthday ball, Emma (still disguised as Savannah) dumps Lance and the real Emma is overjoyed when she hears this, because she has been trying to break up with Lance and never had the courage to do so.
 The girls forgive each other and switch lives once more, and Avalon and Halley lead everyone in a lively dance to "Pose" (by Stefanie Scott) as the film ends.